foxbunny/transplexer-routing/README.md

 ```

 Just like the `register()` function, `registerRoutes()` can be called multiple
-times, and will raise an exception when multiple routes with the same name are
+times, and each call will extend the routing table.
+It will also raise an
-specified.
+exception when multiple routes with the same name are specified.

 ### Route context